Why is Thanksgiving celebrated on Thursdays?

 RALEIGH, N.C.
-(WNCN) — Thanksgiving is a week away, and millions of Americans are heading to the grocery stores to prepare for their feasts on that Thursday.
+(WNCN) — Thanksgiving is this week, and millions of Americans are heading to the grocery stores to prepare for their feasts on Thursday.

 Thanksgiving always falls on the fourth Thursday of November — but why?